rfabbri/vxd/README.txt

 | Internal       | BRL/basic (team-specific) | dbsol       | dbsol\_algo | internal/basic/dbnl/

 In this case, VXD splits contributions to VSOL into two possible layers: vxd/gel/vsold and brl/bbas/bsold.
-In practice, vsold may not exist, unless the GE team itself wanted its own vsol development library in VXD.
-If only the Brown team is publishing development changes to VSOL, then only bsold may exist.
+In practice, vsold may not exist, unless any of these occur: either the GE team itself wanted its own vsol development library in VXD, or the VXD team wants to use contrib/gel/vsold as a common library to start merging all teams vsol changes.
+If only the Brown team is publishing development changes to VSOL, then only bsold will likely exist.
 But the Brown team may also want to push code directly to VXL, bypassing the bsold folder.
 VXD enters the picture only if pushing directly to VXL is less convenient.

-So the process of placing code would be along three inter-repository layers
+So the process of placing VNL-related code would be along three repository layers.

 1. VXL: core/vnl for stable vnl, and contrib/bbas/bnl for stable additions from Brown
 2. VXD: BRL/bbas/bnld for less stable additions from Brown, open sourced